nicolasvion/website/content/posts/git-advanced.md

 ```

 > **Note**: you can use **--force-with-lease** instead of **--force**.
 This
-> option allow to not override our friends' commits in case of error.
+> option allows to not override our friends' commits in case of error.

 ![Git push force](../../images/git_push_force.jpg)